nourbenhassen/dinmo-test/README.md

 * POST /api/people

--> inserts a list of people to the DB.
+-> inserts a list of people to the People table.

 Example:
 ```